JaimeLynSchatz/railsconf2015/notes/braindump.md

 ---------------------------------
 Good afternoon.

+My talk today is Hogwarts. [slide: psst....
+Hogwarts == Traditional Comp Sci Path] Specifically, how we can look Beyond Hogwarts and our old ways of growing magical talent [slide: screenshot of "4 years cs degree..."]

 My name is Lovelyn Treasurebox [slide: Jaime Lyn Schatz - Je te vois francophiles / Sprechen sie Deutsch? ]

 And I am a half blood.
 My mother is a Muggle but my father was part of the magical world. [ slide: pic of Dad with some online chat room stuff ]

+For years, I didn't listen to the quiet owls rapping on my window pane. [slide: LaGuardia HS vs. Stuvesant] You see, only a chosen few are summoned to Hogwarts with the tenacity of Headmaster Dumbledore. [slide: the masses of letters sent to Harry].
+Most of muggle-raised need to be ready to answer the call at the first peck.
+[NEED a REFERENCE]

 Finally, though, I opened my eyes to the wonderful magical world before me and I dove right in.
 (Find a tweet about this)